Standfast: History

 In 1997, Mosson met Tucker, then a studio and tour musician, in Stockholm and they decided to try their luck as a team.
 They rented a tiny rehearsal studio, acquired an 8-track recorder and a cheap red plastic organ and started writing and recording.
 They soon had enough songs to set out to obtain a record deal.

 They wanted to present their songs to a record company in person, but EMI refused, telling them to send a demo or "forget it".
 Two days later they called and said they liked "No Longer" and wanted to sign the band.

-Their firstt album, Standfast, was released in 2001 and a follow up album, Beneath & Beyond, was released on August 28, 2007, on their own label, Beastie Music Records.
+Their first album, Standfast, was released in 2001 and a follow-up album, Beneath & Beyond, was released on August 28, 2007, on their own label, Beastie Music Records.
 It was recorded by Christoffer Lundqvist at his Aerosol Grey Machine studio on and off between September 2005 and July 2006.

 Tucker's brother Ava played a number of various and odd-looking keyboards, Jens Jansson drums and Lundqvist recorded, produced, mixed, mastered and played bass guitar plus a large variety of instruments.
 The first single to be released from the album was "Devil".